Picovoice/rhino/binding/react/README.md

 ## Usage

 The Rhino library is by default a "Push-to-talk" experience.
-You can use a button to trigger the `isTalking` state.
+You can use a button to trigger the `pushToTalk` function.
 Rhino will listen and process frames of microphone audio until it reaches a conclusion.
 If the utterance matched something in your Rhino context (e.g. "make me a coffee" in a coffee maker context), the details of the inference are returned.

 If you wish to use a wake word with Rhino, see [@picovoice/picovoice-web-react](https://www.npmjs.com/package/@picovoice/picovoice-web-react) which combines Rhino with the Porcupine wake word engine.